darkrenaissance/darkfi/doc/src/misc/ircd/private_message.md

 # Configuring a Private chat between users

-Any two users on the ircd server can establish a fully encrypted communication medium between each other using a basic keypair setup.
+Any two users on the `ircd` server can establish a fully encrypted communication medium between each other using a basic keypair setup.

 ## Configuring ircd_config.toml

 `ircd_config.toml` should be created by default in `~/.config/darkfi/` when you first run `ircd`.

-Generate a keypair using the command
+Generate a keypair using the following command:

 ```shell
 % ircd --gen-keypair
 ```
-This is the Private key used for encryption of messages across the network.
+This will generate a Public Key and a Private Key.

-Save the privateKey safely & add it to the `ircd_config.toml` file as shown below.
+Save the Private key safely & add it to the `ircd_config.toml` file as shown below.

 ```toml
 [private_key.”your_private_key_goes_here”]
 ```

-To share your public key with a user over the ircd server you can use the following command.
+To share your Public Key with a user over `ircd` you can use one of the public channels or via an external app like Signal, as plaintext DMs are disabled in `ircd`.

-     /query User_A  “Hi this is my publickey: XXXXXX"

-Note: This message will be publically visible on the IRC chat
+<u><b>Note</b></u>: If you use the first method your message will be publically
+visible on the IRC chat.
-       i.e anyone running the irc demon can view these messages in their logs.

 See the [example ircd_config.toml](https://github.com/darkrenaissance/darkfi/blob/master/bin/ircd/ircd_config.toml) for more details